Lingepumpe/ccc_solver_template/README.md

 - Logs into catcoder for you, checks your current level
-- Creates folder for current level, code copied from previous level or template Folder created: codingcontest/level${LVL_NUMBER}
+- Creates folder for current level, code copied from previous level or template
+  folder: codingcontest/level${LVL_NUMBER}
 - Fetches pdf+zip of current level from catcoder
-- Extracts zip, input files to in/, out/ subfolders
+- Extracts zip, input files to in/, output files to out/
-- Creates git commit at level start, and pushes
+- Creates git commit at level start, and pushes (depending on CCC_GIT_MODE)

 ## submit-solutions command

-- Checks outputfiles from out/ subfolder of current level, checks files with cat-coder
+- Checks output files from out/ subfolder of current level, validates files with cat-coder
 - Aborts on first unsuccessful file
-- If all successful: Creates git commit for level end, and pushes.
-Runs `next-level` for you if there are more levels.
+- If all successful: Creates git commit for level end, and pushes. (depending on CCC_GIT_MODE)
+- Automatically runs `next-level` for you if there are more levels.
-- If some successful, but not all: Creates git commit for level progress, and pushes
+- If partly successful, but not all: Creates git commit for level progress, and pushes.
+  Remembers which parts were successful, does not re-submit them on re-run.

 ## Installation